 London is at the centre of music and the arts, both in terms of national and international reputation.
 As a culturally diverse city with a large student population, London offers inspiration and opportunities to many musicians and artists.
 Alongside the major record labels and iconic music venues, the city has a thriving underground music scene with hundreds of venues and bars for you to learn your craft.

 Dublin has a long history of embracing creativity and celebrating diversity.
 With a passion for live music, a large student population, one of Europe’s most vibrant arts scenes and the finest bars and shops Ireland has to offer; it’s the perfect place to immerse yourself.
 The footpaths are lined with live music venues, from legendary pubs to landmark arenas, while the city also hosts several international music festivals, including Longitude and Forbidden Fruit.

 Attitude and ambition are synonymous with the Manchester music scene, qualities that have seen the city spawn some of the UK’s biggest bands and artists.
 Despite the international success of many Manchester acts, the city retains a tight-knit music community comprising bands, promoters, managers and live venues all working together towards achieving success.

-Berlin has been a key centre for music since the 18th century, and has continued to be hugely influential on a global scale.
-Cosmopolitan, creative, avant-garde, subversive and openminded; it’s a city that mixes this deep regard for the history and tradition of music with a desire to be distinctively contemporary and cutting-edge.
-In fact, you’d be hard pressed to find another European capital with such a rich cultural heritage when it comes to music and the arts; giving our students direct access to a vibrant creative community made up of diverse events, festivals, venues and gigs.
+Berlin has been a critical centre for music since the 18th century and has continued to be hugely influential on a global scale.
+Cosmopolitan, creative, avant-garde, underground and openminded; it’s a city that mixes this deep regard for the history and tradition of music with a desire to be distinctively contemporary and cutting-edge.
+You’d be hard-pressed to find another European capital with such a rich cultural heritage when it comes to music and the arts; giving our students direct access to a vibrant creative community made up of diverse events, festivals, venues and gigs.